TheApeMachine/co2ok-plugin-woocommerce/README.md

 Some prose detailing installation

+NB: Docker: if MySQL isn't working properly, this should fix it:

+chmod 400 db-conf/local.cnf

 ### Gulp & scss

 To power up the development process we decided to use gulp for our task